 Posted by Madeline Hoskin & Cinnamon Nippard at March 7 2019, 12:58pm

-In celebration of International Women’s Day, we’ve rounded up six stories with powerful female protagonists that every young girl (and boy!) should read.
+We’ve rounded up seven stories with powerful female protagonists that every young girl (and boy!) should read.
 After all, teaching all kids about respect, resilience and gender equality will go a long way in shaping a future we can all be proud of.

 This story is based on author Malala’s childhood which she spent growing up in Pakistan.
 In it, Malala wishes she had a magic pencil that could rewrite the world around her to make it better.
 The older she gets, the more she sees in the world that needs “fixing”.
 That’s when she realises that she doesn’t need a magic pencil.
 She can start prompting change all by herself.